Solo Travel in Norway

 Another of Norway’s attractions is its seasons.
 They may experience hours of darkness in the winter but this provides perfect viewing for the Northern Lights.
 Try your hand at husky sledging or take a fjord cruise to explore the west coast’s islands and wild coastline.
 Visit in the summer to experience the midnight sun (just don’t forget to pack your eye mask).

 You can’t miss Tromsø off your Norway itinerary.
 This place should be at the beginning of your Nordic adventures.
-Known as the ‘Gateway to the Arctic,’ Tromsø is one of the best places in the world to see the Northern Lights due to its winter darkness.
+Known as the ‘Gateway to the Arctic,’ this is one of the best places in the world to see the Tromsø Northern Lights due to its winter darkness.
+Take a Tromso Northern Lights tour to see this amazing natural phenomenon and experience Norwegian culture.

 It may not have the Northern Lights or be a gateway to the fjords but Trondheim does have a long Viking history.
 Situated in Trøndelag, the historic centre of Norway, this area is deeply rooted in the country’s traditions and is the perfect base for exploring nature reserves and a wild coastline.
 This colourful, laid-back city may be slightly off the beaten track but it’s worth a visit just for the Nidaros Cathedral.